-With a pandemic going on, not getting to go outside and having to spend the days of lockdown in solitude with the only contact with any human being happening through social media—the world is a mess right now.
+With a pandemic going on, not getting to go outside and having to spend the days of lockdown in solitude with the only contact with any human being happening through social media is the Symptoms of stress—the world is a mess right now.
 And we are all so worried for our physical health, immunity and social distancing that very often, in the middle of all this, we tend to lose ourselves and stop caring about our own mental health.

 The fear of contracting this deadly disease is running wild in people’s minds.
 The crumbling economy is taking a toll on fathers and mothers who have to feed their children.
 Not getting to meet their friends, go outdoors to play and visit their favourite fast food joint is causing distress among the kids.
 All these have caught the attention of the World Health Organization, so they have released guidelines for taking care of your stressed minds amidst this pandemic.

 Stress is the condition of your body when it is working overtime, thinking too much and just can’t keep up with all the changes happening around itself.
 Due to stress, several endocrine hormones come into play and one of them which deserves mention is cortisol or stress hormone.
 Over-synthesis of cortisol can lead to various problems including an abnormal heartbeat rate.
 So, you need to identify the signs of stress and give your body the amount of rest it needs before it can get back up and start working with full efficiency again.
 So, today, we have brought out an article to help you deal with stress by first recognizing the signs of stress.
 Let’s get started with some of the symptoms of stress.

 One of the most common ways in which you can guess if your body is under too much stress is by noticing a sudden breakout of acne all over your face, or other parts of the body.
 Some people believe, when people are stressed, they tend to touch their faces more often, leading to the deposition of germs on the facial skin.